bigbluebutton/bbb-install/README.md

   * a 4096 bit TLS/SSL certificate from Let's Encrypt (we love Let's Encrypt),
   * the latest build of the HTML5 client, and
-  * the Green Light front-end to enable users to create accounts and manage rooms (optimal).
+  * [Greenlight](http://docs.bigbluebutton.org/greenlight/gl-overview.html), a simple front-end that enables users to setup rooms, hold meetings, and manage recordings, and enables you (the administrator) to create and manage user accounts.

-Most importanly, when your server is configured with an TLS/SSL certificate, your users can use Chrome, Safari, and Edge to launch the BigBlueButton client and share their audio and video using WebRTC.
-We recommend Chrome and FireFox as the default browsers (they have the best support for WebRTC).
+Also, when your server is configured with an TLS/SSL certificate, users can use FireFox and Chrome (recommend browsers) to share audio and video and screens using the browser's built-in support for web real-time communication (WebRTC).

 The full source code for `bbb-install.sh` is [here](https://github.com/bigbluebutton/bbb-install).
 To make it easy for anyone to run the script with a single command, we host the latest version of the script at `https://ubuntu.bigbluebutton.org/bbb-install.sh`.

 ### Server choices

-There are many hosting companies that will provide you both virtual and dedicated serversl.
+There are many hosting companies that will provide you both virtual and dedicated servers.
 We list a few popular choices below.
-Note: we are not making any recommendations here, just listing some of the popular choices.
+Note: We are not making any recommendations here, just listing some of the popular choices.

 For quick setup, [Digital Ocean](https://www.digitalocean.com/) offers both virtual servers with Ubuntu 16.04 64-bit and a single public IP address (no firewall).
-[Hetzner](https://hetzner) offers dedicated servers with single IP addres.
+[Hetzner](https://hetzner) offers dedicated servers with single IP address.

 Other companies, such as [ScaleWay](https://www.scaleway.com/) (choose either Bare Metal or Pro servers) and [Google Compute Engine](https://cloud.google.com/compute/) offer servers that are setup behind network address translation (NAT).
 That is, they have both an internal and external IP address.
 When installing on these servers, the `bbb-install.sh` will detect the internal/external addresses and configure BigBlueButton accordingly.

 Another populare choice is [Amazon Elastic Compute Cloud](https://aws.amazon.com/ec2).
 We recommend a `c5.xlarge` (or larger) instance.
 All EC2 servers are, by default, is behind a firewall (which Amazon calls a `security group`).
 You will need to manually configure he security group before installing BigBlueButton (we provide steps in the next section).

-Finally, if `bbb-install.sh` is unable to configure your server behind NAT, we recommend going through the [step-by-step](http://docs.bigbluebutton.org/2.0/20install.html#step-by-step-install) for installing BigBlueButton.
+Finally, if `bbb-install.sh` is unable to configure your server behind NAT, we recommend going through the [step-by-step](http://docs.bigbluebutton.org/2.2/install.html) for installing BigBlueButton.
 (Going through the steps is also a good way to understand more about how BigBlueButton works).

 ### Configuring the firewall

-If you want to install BigBlueButton 2.0 on a server behind a firewall, such an Amazon's EC2 instance, you first need to configure the firewall to forward incoming traffic on the following ports:
+If you want to install BigBlueButton on a server behind a firewall, such an Amazon's EC2 instance, you first need to configure the firewall to forward incoming traffic on the following ports:

   * TCP/IP port 22 (for SSH)
   * TCP/IP ports 80/443 (for HTTP/HTTPS)